AmoebeLabs/swiss-army-knife-card-manual/docs/tutorials/10-step-tutorial-01-part1.md

 ---
 template: main.html
-title: "Basic Series 1 Tutorial"
+title: "Tutorial #1, Part 1"
 description: In this 10 step tutorial, you learn how to make a square card with a circle, and on top of that an icon, state and name of an entity.
 hide:
   toc